 This article will provide you with necessary information regarding how you should be attempting this preparation.

 GMAT stands for Graduate Management Admissions Test.
 It is the best and most vital test to assess the credibility of students applying for top business schools.
 The scores can range from 400 to 800 on a GMAT.
 You should aim at nothing less than 700+ if you want to get into a top business school of your choice.
-The higher you go in your scores, the more solid chances you have.
+The higher you go in your scores, the more robust chances you have.

 The GMAT has four parts to it.

-1. Verbal Multiple Choice Section
+1. Verbal Multiple-Choice Section

 You will have to go through some sentence correction exercises, reading comprehension and critical reasoning questions.
-There will be a total of 41 questions that will have to be attempted in a total of 75 minutes.
+There will be a total of 41 items that will have to be attempted in a total of 75 minutes.

 2. Quantitative Multiple Choice Section